cotes2020/jekyll-theme-chirpy/_posts/2022-04-23-combining-valid-solutions-classical-field-theory.md

 In classical field theory, we build a unified framework which reproduces the myriad of different field theories in different physical contexts.
 It is only assumed that the classical fields obey some basic principles, such as locality, Lorentz invariance and the principle of stationary action. [^1]

-[^1]: We can add further structure to field theories by introducing different forms of what is called 'gauge invariance'.
-But that is beyond the scope of this post.
+[^1]: We can add further structure to field theories by introducing what are called 'gauge symmetries'.
+This is explored in the post [Gauge Invariance in Classical Field Theory]({% post_url 2022-05-10-gauge-invariance-classical-field-theory %}).

 This makes us wonder, that in the general construct of classical field theory, when are solutions of field equations linear?
 And can they be combined in ways other than adding and scaling, to generate new solutions?
 Let us find for ourselves.